ctdk/modern-xiafs/README.md

 $ make -C /path/to/linux-source-VERSION SUBDIRS=$PWD modules
 ```

 After that runs, you'll have a shiny new xiafs.ko ready for loading.
-The easiest way to load it is run "insmod ./xiafs.ko" as root.
+The easiest way to load it is run `insmod ./xiafs.ko` as root.
 If you're feeling brave, you could put it in `/lib/modules/<version>/kernel/fs/xiafs/xiafs.ko` and run `depmod`.
 Then `modprobe xiafs` will load xiafs up without having to specify the path.

 USAGE
 -----